elmtree-askmo/cloudcannon-app/content/learn/sociology/describe-the-concept-of-sense-of-place-and-its-importance-to-insiders-and-outsiders.md

 url: /learn/sociology/questions/describe-the-concept-of-sense-of-place-and-its-importance-to-insiders-and-outsiders
 score: -1.0
 related_article1:
-    id: 159821
+    id: 159826
-    title: Discuss the role of emotional attachment in identity formation related to place.
+    title: >-
+        How do raster and vector maps differ in GIS applications?
     subject: Sociology
-    url: /learn/sociology/questions/discuss-the-role-of-emotional-attachment-in-identity-formation-related-to-place
+    url: /learn/sociology/questions/how-do-raster-and-vector-maps-differ-in-gis-applications
 related_article2:
-    id: 159818
+    id: 159817
-    title: How do social and natural interactions influence spatial relationships?
+    title: >-
+        What are the key components of society and spatial organization in human geography?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-social-and-natural-interactions-influence-spatial-relationships
+    url: /learn/sociology/questions/what-are-the-key-components-of-society-and-spatial-organization-in-human-geography
 related_article3:
-    id: 159825
+    id: 159995
-    title: What are the main types of map projections and their characteristics?
+    title: >-
+        How do ordinary and symbolic landscapes reflect human action and symbolism?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-main-types-of-map-projections-and-their-characteristics
+    url: /learn/sociology/questions/how-do-ordinary-and-symbolic-landscapes-reflect-human-action-and-symbolism
 related_article4:
-    id: 159827
+    id: 159828
+    title: >-
-    title: Explain the importance of accessibility and connectivity in spatial analysis.
+        What is the significance of regionalization in regional analysis?
     subject: Sociology
-    url: /learn/sociology/questions/explain-the-importance-of-accessibility-and-connectivity-in-spatial-analysis
-related_article5:
-    id: 159818
-    title: How do social and natural interactions influence spatial relationships?
-    subject: Sociology
-    url: /learn/sociology/questions/how-do-social-and-natural-interactions-influence-spatial-relationships
+    url: /learn/sociology/questions/what-is-the-significance-of-regionalization-in-regional-analysis
 ---

 &nbsp;